-E. BRIEFINGS AND TECHNICAL PRESENTATIONS
+D. BRIEFINGS AND TECHNICAL PRESENTATIONS

 The Recipient will prepare detailed briefings for presentation to the Project Officer at the Project Officer's facility located in Pittsburgh, PA or Morgantown, WV or Washington, DC.
 Briefings will be given by the Recipient to explain the plans, progress, and results of the technical effort approximately twice a year.
 The Recipient will provide and present a technical paper(s) at the Vehicle Technologies Annual Merit Review Meeting held in Washington, DC.
 Additional technical papers will be developed and delivered as appropriate at technical society meetings, or at technical exchange meetings, which may be organized by DOE (not to exceed two per year).
-The recipient will participate in a project kickoff meeting with the DOE within 30 days of project initiation.
 All foreign travel in support of briefings or technical exchange meetings outside the United States requires prior Contracting Officer approval.